scvannost/multilang/README.md

 any library or built-in function; and can build on top of these frameworks to do crazy things and bodge things quickly.

+### Syntax Highlighting
+By putting the `.tmPreferences` and `.sublime-syntax` in the `.config/sublime-text-3/Packages/User` folder, Sublime will automatically highlight the syntax correctly for each language in a `.mul` file and understand how to properly comment in Multilang.

 ### Example code
 Examples will be placed in the `examples` folder